 Kombucha is simply a specially fermented tea drink.
 It is slightly sour, but pleasant tasting, made from a specific blend of bacteria that thrives in an acidic environment.
 Like sourdough or kefir, kombucha needs to be fed regularly to thrive.
 But the feeding is simple: just tea and sugar.
 The health benefits of kombucha far outweigh the effort to keep a kombucha mushroom alive.
 With one tablespoon of tea and 1/2 cup of sugar you can make 1/2 gallon of probiotic rich, healing kombucha, the equivalent of 8 bottles of store bought kombucha.
 Plus you can successfully repeat this every week for the rest of your life.

 You’ll have enough of this healing elixir for your own family and for all your friends forever.
-You can begin today with a single bottle of store bought kombucha and this article.
+You can begin today with a single bottle of store bought kombucha and this article, and soon be getting all the benefits of kombucha.
 Let’s get started!

 The secret healing power of Kombucha